 What can and can’t be removed from my credit report?

-Under the Fair Credit Reporting Act (FCRA), credit reporting agencies are required to report accurate, verifiable information.
-If you missed a payment or defaulted on a loan, for instance, that information can legally stay on your report for up to seven years.
-Bankruptcies can remain for up to 10 years.
+The Fair Credit Reporting Act (FCRA) ensures that credit bureaus report only accurate and verifiable data.
+If you’ve had late payments or a loan default, that information may legally stay on your report for up to seven years.
+Bankruptcies, depending on the type, can remain for as long as 10 years.

 In John’s case, collection removals and a lower DTI put him two points away from his personal goal when he started on the CredEvolv platform.
 That’s what we call a winning combination!